How To Test The Salt Level Of A Pool

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

-Use A Digital Water Tester
+Use a Digital Water Tester

 When you use a digital water tester to test the salt level in your pool, you’ll dip a test strip into your pool water, hold it there, and then insert it into a specified place on the digital water tester.
 After 15 to 20 seconds, the digital water tester will return several different measurements, including the salinity of your pool water.